CyberKillersTEAM/PRESIDENT-MD/README.md

 2. Second, connect the President-md repo that you forked to the app that you created.

-3. Thirdly, add the environment that I have left below to the app you have created.
+3. Thirdly, add the environment that I have left below to the app you have created.(Add only those you like.)

 4. Then deploy your Heroku app.